May 31, 2021

 We counsel and urgently suggest severe educational reform to staunch the putrefaction in our schools and colleges, we plead for border security, we demand of conservative and Republican leaders that “they do something.”
 When a bull-in-a-china-shop like Donald Trump does actually come along and attempt, if only a little, to stand up to them, he is criticized and ostracized by those same supposed opposition leaders who, in reality, serve the very forces of Hell they profess to thwart.
 And then by deceit and illegality, the unwashed one is expelled from the presidency so that things can get back to normal: the lingering, sputtering demise of 2,000 years of Western civilization.

-I have suggested—and I am not the only one to do so—some sort .
+I have suggested—and I am not the only one to do so—some sort of internal separation or secession.
 And we see strong movements in places like eastern Oregon and Texas where people are beginning to discuss that and take preliminary action.
 That might be the most peaceful means to, at least for a time, alleviate the slow death we are experiencing as a nation.

 I have also suggested that our future options are limited.